Independence of Singularity Type for Numerically Effective K\"ahler-Ricci Flows: Introduction

 The singular time, $T$, is characterised by Tian and the second author in \cite{TzZ06}:

 By formally taking the cohomology class of \eqref{krf} and solving the resulting ODE, we obtain solution

-Since $X$ is numerically effective, $-c_1(X)$ lies in the closure of the K\"ahler cone, the set of classes with a K\"ahler representative, and thus the solution exists all time.
+Since $X$ is numerically effective, $-c_1(X)$ lies in the closure of the K\"ahler cone, the set of classes with a K\"ahler representative, and thus, the solution exists for all time.
 Furthermore, for any initial metric, the cohomology class converges to the first Chern class, $-c_1(X)$ in the limit as $t \rightarrow \infty$.
 This is independent of any starting metric $\omega_0$. \\

-The singularity formation reveals the underlying topology of the manifold and therefore the curvature blow up should be independent of the starting metric.
-To describe the curvature blow up, we utilise the following terminology traditionally used in parabolic geometric flows such as the Ricci flow and Mean Curvature flow. \begin{defn} We say that a long time solution to the K\"ahler-Ricci flow develops a type III singularity if
+The singularity formation reveals the manifold's underlying topology; therefore, the curvature blow-up should be independent of the starting metric.
+To describe the curvature blow-up, we utilise the following terminology traditionally used in parabolic geometric flows, such as the Ricci flow and Mean Curvature flow. \begin{defn} We say that a long-time solution to the K\"ahler-Ricci flow develops a type III singularity if

 and a type IIb singularity if

 \end{defn}

 The precise conjecture for metric independence is stated by Tossati in \cite{T15Kawa}. \\